5 Questions to Guide You in Choosing the Right DAQ Hardware

 1. What types of signals do I need to measure or generate?

 Different types of signals need to be measured or generated in different ways.
-A sensor (or transducer) is a device that converts a physical phenomenon into a measureable electrical signal, such as voltage or current.
-You can also send a measureable electrical signal to your sensor to create a physical phenomenon.
+A sensor (or transducer) is a device that converts a physical phenomenon into a measurable electrical signal, such as voltage or current.
+You can also send a measurable electrical signal to your sensor to create a physical phenomenon.
 For this reason, it is important to understand the different types of signals and their corresponding attributes.
 Based on the signals in your application, you can start to consider which DAQ device to use.

 Functions of DAQ Devices

 - Analog outputs generate analog signals